elbec/TimeTracker_Old/README.md

 # Roadmap

 Goals through Mar 31, 2020:
 - New Feature: User can delete topic.
+[FINISHED]
 - New Feature: User can add time later.

 Goals through May 31, 2020: